-Shares of Common Stock Warrants to Purchase Shares of Common Stock Shares of Common Stock Underlying the Warrants We are offering shares of our common stock, \$0.001 par value per share, and warrants to purchase up to shares of offering.
-We are also offering an aggregate of shares of our common stock issuable upon exercise of the warrants.
-The common with each unit consisting of one share of common stock, a series A common stock warrant to purchase shares of common stock purchase shares of common stock.
-The series A common stock warrants are exercisable at any time after their date of issuance anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they initially become exercisable at any time after their date of issuance and on or before the anniversary of the date on which they in a stock and warra and a series B c and on or before es B common st exercisable at an ants will be sold in units, common stock warrant to theock warrants are exercise price of Our common stock is listed on the NYSE Amex under the symbol "ANX."
-The last reported sale price of our common stock on Januar intend to list the warrants on any national securities exchange. ry 5, 2011 was \$.
-2.67 per share.
-We do no This investment involves a high degree of risk.
-You should carefully review the risks and uncertainties described under the hea ding "Risk Fac tors."
+8,184,556 Shares of Common Stock Warrants to Purchase 4,092,278 Shares of Common Stock 4,092,278 Shares of Common Stock Underlying the Warrants

+We are offering 8,184,556 shares of our common stock, \$0.001 par value per share, and warrants to purchase up to 4,092,278 shares of our common stock to purchasers in this offering.
+We are also offering an aggregate of 4,092,278 shares of our common stock issuable upon exercise of the warrants.
+The common stock and warrants will be sold in units, with each unit consisting of one share of common stock, a series A common stock warrant to purchase 0.25 shares of common stock and a series B common stock warrant to purchase 0.25 shares of common stock.
+The series A common stock warrants are exercisable at any time after their date of issuance and on or before the fifth trading day after the one-year anniversary of the date on which they initially become exercisable at an exercise price of \$2.75 per share of common stock.
+The series B common stock warrants are exercisable at any time after their date of issuance and on or before the five-year anniversary of the date on which they initially become the five-year anniversary of the date on which they initially be sold at a negotiated price of \$2.75.
+Units will not be issued or certificated.
+The shares of common stock and warrants are immediately separable and will be issued separately.

+Our common stock is listed on the NYSE Amex under the symbol "ANX."
+The last reported sale price of our common stock on January 5, 2011 was \$2.67 per share.
+We do not intend to list the warrants on any national securities exchange.

+This investment involves a high degree of risk.
+You should carefully review the risks and uncertainties described under the heading "Risk Factors."

 Rodman & Renshaw, LLC is acting as our placement agent in connection with this offering.
-The placement agent is not purchasing or required to sell any specific number or dollar amount of securities, but has agreed to use its reasonable best efforts to sell the securities off consideration for its services, we have agreed to pay the placement agent the cash fees set forth in the table below and to issue warrants to aggregate of shares of our common stock (assuming the purchase of all the units being offered hereby) at an exercise price of \$ covered by this prospectus supplement. fered by this pro the placement a spectus supplement.
-In gent to purchase up to an Per Unit Maximum Amount Public offering price \$ \$ Placement agent fees \$ \$ Proceeds, before expenses, to ADVENTRX Pharmaceuticals, Inc. \$ \$ We expect delivery of the units being sold in this offering to be made to purchasers on or about January 11, 2011, against payment of in there is no minimum offering amount required as a condition to closing this offering, the actual public offering price, placement agent feet presently determinable and may be substantially less than the maximum amounts set forth above.
+The placement agent is not purchasing or selling any of these securities nor is it required to sell any specific number or dollar amount of securities, but has agreed to use its reasonable best efforts to sell the securities offered by this prospectus supplement.
+In consideration for its services, we have agreed to pay the placement agent the cash fees set forth in the table below and to issue warrants to the placement agent to purchase up to an aggregate of 409,228 shares of our common stock (assuming the purchase of all the units being offered hereby) at an exercise price of \$3.44 per share.
+These warrants are not covered by this prospectus supplement.

+Per Unit it Maximum Amount

+Public offering price \$ 2.75 \$ 22,507,529

+Placement agent fees \$ 0.17875 \$ 1,462,989

+Proceeds, before expenses, to ADVENTRX Pharmaceuticals, Inc. \$ 2.57125 \$ 21,044,540

+We expect delivery of the units being sold in this offering to be made to purchasers on or about January 11, 2011, against payment of immediately available funds.
+Because there is no minimum offering amount required as a condition to closing this offering, the actual public offering price, placement agent fees, and proceeds to us, if any, are not presently determinable and may be substantially less than the maximum amounts set forth above.